Annual Educational Innovation Conference “celebrates, inspires, informs”

 “We wanted to create a space for teacher-scholars to delve into aspects of teaching that make them curious, to imagine new possibilities, and to create new networks across the disciplines,” says CTL Interim Director Sarah Madsen Hardy when describing the focus of the annual conference.

-Chris Dellarocas, associate provost for Digital Learning & Innovation (DL&I), kicked off the conference and emphasized CTL’s mission to cultivate teaching that is inclusive and centered on student learning.
+Chris Dellarocas, Boston University’s Associate Provost for Digital Learning & Innovation (DL&I) and Richard C. Shipley Professor of Management at the Questrom School of Business. kicked off the conference and emphasized CTL’s mission to cultivate teaching that is inclusive and centered on student learning.

 “Each year, this conference showcases some of the latest ideas in teaching and learning from faculty innovators who have been putting them into practice on our campuses,” says Dellarocas.
 “It also provides an opportunity for faculty to discuss their own ideas with fellow-minded colleagues and the expert staff of the Center for Teaching and Learning.”